 Featuring 300 children, young people, and adults from South Dublin County’s youth, schools and community arts groups, Unwrapped is an outdoor spectacle with original music, choreography and costume and lantern designs.
 Developed by a creative partnership with South Dublin County Council Arts Office and Corporate Services Department; South Dublin County Libraries; Tallaght Community Arts; Alternative Entertainments; CONTACT Studio; Civic Theatre, Tallaght; RUA RED, and South Dublin Arts Center.

-Is there an upcoming event in South Dublin you think people should know about?
+Is there an upcoming event or project in South Dublin you think people should know about?
 Tell us in the comment section.